 Where e− is the electron, e+ is the positron and γ are gamma rays emitted.

-511 keV is the approximate amount of energy equivalent for the electron mass according to Einstein's famous equation:
+511 keV is the approximate amount of energy created when an electron or positron (which each have a mass of 9.11x10-31 kg) are converted to energy according to Einstein's famous equation:

 E = mc2